 Breastfeeding doesn’t just create healthy babies- it also creates healthy toddlers, children, teens, and adults.

-Breastfed babies are less likely than formula fed babies to develop a wide variety of childhood chronic health complications like allergies, asthma, Crohn’s disease, and diabetes.
+Breastfed babies are less likely than formula-fed babies to develop a wide variety of childhood chronic health complications like allergies, asthma, Crohn’s disease, and diabetes.
 Furthermore, studies have shown that breastfed babies are at a lower risk of developing obesity or cardiovascular issues as adults.

-Not only does breast milk encourage optimum physical health as babies grow into adults, it also supports the neurological and psychological needs of a growing child.
+Not only does breast milk encourage optimum physical health as babies grow into adults, but it also supports the neurological and psychological needs of a growing child.
 Breast milk is crucial to healthy brain development, and breastfeeding is proven to create neurological benefits which can help children learn faster and excel more later in life.

 To ensure that healthy newborns grow into successful, thriving adults, breastfeeding is key.